vmchale/apple/STUDY.md

 # Array
 - [ ] accept path to BLAS as argument
 - [ ] SIMD in IR rather than too functional
+  - [ ] "return tuple as two registers"
+  - [ ] return array as stack-allocated